Gazette Put-in-Bay News May 2018

 LAKE STURGEON TO BE RELEASED

 Apparently, things are on track for a Fall 2018 release of iconic lake sturgeon into the Maumee River, the first time in Ohio.
-This is going to be very interesting since the fish have all but disappeared in Lake Erie.
-The fish can be huge compared to anything that’s in the lake now.
+This will be very interesting since the fish have all but disappeared in Lake Erie.
+The fish can be giant compared to anything in the lake now.

 NEWS MAY 2018 REPORTS DAVIS-BESSE NUCLEAR POWER PLANT TO SHUT DOWN IN 2020